adlnet/xAPI-Spec/xAPI.md

 In some cases an attachment may logically be an important part of a learning record.
 Think of a simulated communication with ATC, an essay, a video, etc. Another example of such an attachment is (the image of) a certificate that was granted as a result of an experience.
 It is useful to have a way to store these attachments in and retrieve them from an LRS.
+In the case of wanting to include an attachment(s) for a Sub-Statement, we strongly recommend including the attachment(s) in the Statement attachment field and including the payloads as you would normally for a Statement.

 ###### Details
 The table below lists all properties of the Attachment Object.